lugard1/math-magiciians/README.md

 >

-**[math-magicians: setup]** This is a project to develop calculator UI without the functionalities using React components.
+**[math-magicians: full website]** This is an SPA project to develop a web app with three diferent pages: the Home page, Calculator Page, Quote page which are seamlessly accessed using the React Router DOM.

 ## 🛠 Built With <a name="built-with">
 - HTML